gjbex/Containers-for-HPC/examples/README.md

 1. `apps`: illustration of defining multiple applications in a single image.
 1. `python_scripts`: example of a container to run a Python script.
+1. `cuda.recipe`: Recipe for an image that contains NVIDIA's CUDA development tools.  *Note:* this can only be used to run CUDA applications on a host system that has a CPU and has the required drivers installed.